BRT Apartments (BRT)

 nullAI Analysis | Feedback

-David W. Kalish is the Senior Vice President, Finance of BRT Apartments Corp.
-He also holds the titles of Senior Vice President and Chief Financial Officer for Georgetown Partners, One Liberty Properties, and Majestic Property Management Corp.
-A Certified Public Accountant, Mr. Kalish joined Georgetown Partners in 1990.
-Before 1990, he was a partner in the accounting firm Buchbinder Tunick & Company.
-Mr. Kalish received a BBA from City College-Baruch School in 1968 and became a Certified Public Accountant in New York in 1972.
-He is a member of the American Institute of CPAs and the New York State Society of CPAs.
+David W. Kalish is the Senior Vice President-Finance of BRT Apartments Corp.
+He also holds positions as Senior Vice President and Chief Financial Officer of Georgetown Partners, One Liberty Properties, Inc., and Majestic Property Management Corp.
+Before joining the company in 1990, Kalish was a partner in Buchbinder Tunick & Company (and its predecessors).
+He is a Certified Public Accountant in New York.

 AI Analysis | Feedback